Rich and creamy, homemade honey mustard dressing is so good on salads or as a dip for chicken strips or nuggets.

 It’s super easy to make your own honey mustard dressing.
 It’s made with simple ingredients like real honey, your favorite mustard, and mayonnaise.

-Many commercial brands use more high fructose corn syrup than honey.
+Better quality than store brands.
+Many commercial honey mustard dressings use more high fructose corn syrup than honey.
 One brand I looked at listed water as the first ingredient.
 Really, water?
 Why put water in your dressing?

+What’s the difference between this dressing and a vinaigrette?
 Recently I posted a recipe for honey mustard vinaigrette.
-Maybe you’re wondering how honey mustard dressing and honey mustard vinaigrette are different.
-The dressing is creamier and works well as a dip or salad dressing.
+This dressing recipe is creamier because it’s mayonnaise-based and works well as a dip or a salad dressing.
 The vinaigrette is not creamy and wouldn’t make a good dip.
 It’s best for salads.

 So let’s take a look at honey mustard dressing.
 I’ll get you started here but as always, you’ll find the recipe card below with specifics.